Picovoice/pico-cookbook/recipes/llm-voice-assistant/android/README.md

 ## Profiling

-Profiling data is automatically printed in the app's logcat.
+Profiling data is automatically printed in the app's `logcat`.

 ### Real-time Factor (RTF)